aws-samples/amazon-bedrock-samples/agents-for-bedrock/features-examples/02-create-agent-with-api-schema/README.md

 * Get missing paperwork for an existant claim
 * Send reminder for an open claim including the missing documents

-The functionalities are made available via API Schema in the [OpenAI Schema format](https://swagger.io/specification/).
+The functionalities are made available via API Schema in the [OpenAPI Schema format](https://swagger.io/specification/).
 The code below shows the format of the request for the get open claims functionality:

 ```json
 {